+1 (603) 932 7897

 Kelly X. Hui from University from Chicago was the 2023 Winner for the Adroit Prize for Prose.
 Read her prose.

-8. How do I prepare for the Adroit Prizes for Poetry & Prose?
+8. How Do I Prepare for the Adroit Prizes for Poetry & Prose?

-If you’re a high school student, you should read work by other high schoolers who made it as Adroit Prizes 2023 Finalists.
+If you’re a high school student, you should read work by other high schoolers who made it as Adroit Prizes Finalists.
 Work by high school students may be more relatable than work written by college students.

 Here are some novel poetry exercises and helpful resources for you to try:

-• Analyze poetic techniques of popular songs.
+• Analyze the poetic techniques of popular songs.
 Notice structure, metaphors, and use of other writing tactics that make the words flow smoothly.

-• Check out Poetry Foundation online database of famous poems and prose and their Poem of the Day.
+• Check out the Poetry Foundation online database of famous poems and prose and their Poem of the Day.

-9. Polish your writing skills with Aralia Education!
+9. Polish Your Writing Skills With Aralia Education!

-Prepare for the 2025 Adroit Prizes for Poetry & Prose competition with Aralia Education’s Writing Competition – Summer class.
-This online course is best for passionate 13 to 19-year-old students dedicated to honing their writing craft beyond the high school classroom.
-Students will be guided by expert writing competition coaches hailing from top-ranking U.S. high schools and colleges.
-Not sure the Adroit competition is for you?
+Not sure if the Adroit competition is for you?
 Check out these other 15 Poetry Contests for High School Students 2024-2025—Aralia Education’s exceptional team of teachers can guide you through any of these contests as well!

 Tags: